thomasaarholt/prism-em.github.io/installation.md

 *Links to binary installers should go here in the future*

 <a name="compiling-win"></a>
-### Compiling with CMake's GUI on Windows
+### Compiling with `CMake`'s GUI on Windows

-To build `Prismatic` on Windows with the `CMake` GUI, first open `CMake` and set the location of the source code to the top level directory of `Prismatic` (this is the directory  containing CMakeLists.txt).
+To build `Prismatic` on Windows with the `CMake` GUI, first open `CMake` and set the location of the source code to the top level directory of `Prismatic` (this is the directory  containing `CMake`Lists.txt).
 Next, choose the location to build the binaries.
 It is recommended to create a separate folder, perhaps called "build", for this purpose.
 Click `Configure`, and choose the C++ compiler you would like to use.
 I have successfully tested Microsoft Visual Studio 2015 (64-bit) and would recommend this version if possible, particularly if you are compiling with GPU-support due to the fact that both NVIDIA and Microsoft are proprietary vendors, there is often some conflict between the newest versions of `nvcc` and MSVS.

-Based on the [option settings](cmake-options), `CMake` will then attempt to find the necessary dependencies.
+Based on the [option settings](`CMake`-options), `CMake` will then attempt to find the necessary dependencies.
 If you [have fully setup your environment](#environmental-setup-win), then configuration should succeed.
 If it fails, then variables it cannot satisfy will be set to NOTFOUND.
 For example, if the `Boost_INCLUDE_DIR` (the location of the Boost libraries), is not found, it will be set to `Boost_INCLUDE_DIR-NOTFOUND`.
-You will need to manually set the path to boost (see [below](#cmake-options) for how to set options), and then rerun `Configure`.
+You will need to manually set the path to boost (see [below](#`CMake`-options) for how to set options), and then rerun `Configure`.

 Once configuration is complete, click `Generate` and a MSVS .sln file will be created.
 Open this file, set the build mode to "Release", and then run "Build All" to compile the code.
 You can then find the compiled binaries inside of "Release" within the build directory you selected in the `CMake` GUI.